Lorena Acuña

 Interior and atmospheric modeling

-Thousands of exoplanets have their mass and radius measured.
-My work consists on providing numerical frameworks to infer the internal structure and compositions of these planets.
-During my PhD, I developed MSEI (Marseille's Super-Earth Interior model), which is a self-consistent interior-atmosphere model applicable to low-mass planets in a wide range of irradiations.
-MSEI can be used as a forward model to generate mass-radius curves of dry and water-rich planets, as well as planets with CO2 atmospheres, to compare to data in a mass-radius diagram.
+During my PhD, I contributed to the development of MSEI (Marseille's Super-Earth Interior model, see Brugger et al. 2017), which is a self-consistent interior-atmosphere model applicable to low-mass planets in a wide range of irradiations.
+MSEI is an interior model for rocky and water-rich compositions, as well as planets with CO2 atmospheres.

 Mass-radius curves generated with MSEI for a comparison with super-Earth 55 Cancri e, and sub-Neptune HD207897 b

-MSEI can also be used within a Markov-chain Monte Carlo (MCMC) to perform retrieval on observational data to obtain the bulk composition and interior conditions of a low-mass planet.
+MSEI can be used to generate mass-radius curves or within a Markov-chain Monte Carlo (MCMC) to perform retrieval on observational data to obtain the bulk composition and interior conditions of low-mass planets.
 All you need is the planetary mass and radius with their respective uncertainties, and the host stellar abundances if available.
 MSEI has been used to analyse the composition in more than 40 exoplanets, including the systems TRAPPIST-1, K2-138, and LHS1140.
-Although the code is not public at the moment, we are working on making MSEI open-source.
-Please contact me via email if you are interested in using MSEI to interpret your data.
+Don't hesitate to contact me via email if you are interested in using MSEI models for your research.

 Stellar spectroscopy